FabOS-AI/fabos-slm-resource-registry-init/README.md

     ```
     If you use an older version of docker, try `docker-compose up --build`

+## AASX upload

+1. put your AASX files into the `/files` subdirectory:

+2. use the `/files` property to filter the AASX files in the directory for every resource

+  Hint: AASX files will only be uploaded when resource exists

 ## Outlook

 In the future the idea is to integrate the init procedure into the SLM base setup.
 Additionally a "resource wizard" could provide the same functionality in the UI of the SLM, adding the resources based on an EXCEL.